valu-digital/wp-testing-tools/README.md

 The Codeception config.
-If you added WP plugins in `composer.wp-install.json` you must add them to the `modules.config.WPLoader.plugins` and `modules.config.WPLoader.activatePlugins` sections to be activated during wpunit testings.
+If you added WP plugins in `composer.wp-install.json` you must add them to the `modules.config.WPLoader.plugins` and `modules.config.WPLoader.activatePlugins` sections to be activated during wpunit tests.

 ### `tests/`

-The directory containing the test.
+The directory containing the tests.
 Please refer to the Codeception and wp-browser documention.

 ### `docker/`